Use WELCOME10 for 10% OFF your first order

 India has 101 million diabetics — the highest number in the world.
 Managing blood sugar through diet is the first line of treatment, and microgreens offer a practical, food-based strategy that fits seamlessly into Indian cooking.
 This guide explains the science, identifies the best microgreen varieties for diabetics, and gives concrete meal ideas for Indian households.

-Key Takeaways: Broccoli microgreens contain sulforaphane which reduced fasting blood glucose by up to 10% in a 2017 clinical study.
-Fenugreek microgreens contain diosgenin, traditionally used for blood sugar management.
+Key Takeaways: Broccoli microgreens sulforaphane reduced fasting blood glucose by up to 10% in a 2017 clinical study.
+Fenugreek microgreens galactomannan slows glucose absorption and stimulates GLP-1.
 All microgreens have very low glycaemic load — they do not spike blood sugar.
-Adding 25–50g daily to meals is a safe, practical strategy alongside medical treatment.
+Adding 25–50g daily alongside medical treatment is safe and evidence-backed.
 Always consult your doctor before changing your diabetes management plan.

 The Diabetes Crisis in India and Why Diet Matters